MonnierThomas/mnist_classification/README.md

 - name it image.jpg
 - if the image is not in the jpg format, you must convert it to jpg before using the Docker app

-You can test this Docker app on the three images available in the repository.
-Don't forget to understand the code (there are few minors details to fix when passing from .jpg to .png).
+You can test this Docker app on the image 8.jpg available in the repository.
+Don't forget to understand the code !

 ### To know more ...
 Fore more information about the code, open the explanation_code.ipynb on Jupyter Notebook (Anaconda) or Visual Studio Code (Python extension) to understand better the writing of the code.